nestauk/ds-cookiecutter/docs/docs/quickstart.md

 Run `make install` to:

 -   Create a conda environment, `repo_name`, and install the project package in editable mode and its dependencies
 -   Configure and install Git pre-commit hooks

-!!! info

-    Look in `.recipes/GithubCreation.md` for a quick method of creating and configuring a Github repo for this project.
+!!! info "Look in `.recipes/GithubCreation.md` for a quick method of creating and configuring a Github repo for this project."

 Now you're setup, you may wish to adapt the cookiecutter to fill your specific needs, e.g. by looking at other components in `.recipes/` ([see FAQ](../faq/#what-customisations-can-i-make-when-setting-up-the-cookiecutter-without-defeating-the-point-of-having-a-standard-project-template)).